 of consumers feel physical health and emotional well-being are connected.

-of consumers feel agree that it is completely fine to occasionally treat yourself with some chocolate or candy.
+of consumers agree that it is completely fine to occasionally treat yourself with some chocolate or candy.

 parents discuss balance in everyday and seasonal candy consumption with their children.